linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/08 Interest Rate Forwards and Futures.md

 \frac {0 .
 9 7 5 6 1}{P (0 , 1 2 0)} = 1
 $$

-The result on day 120 is that we pay  $1 to close the short position on the 120-day bond, and on day 211 we receive$ 1.018 since we bought that many 211-day bonds.
+The result on day 120 is that we pay  \$1 to close the short position on the 120-day bond, and on day 211 we receive\$ 1.018 since we bought that many 211-day bonds.

 To summarize, we have shown that an FRA is just like the stock and currency forwards we have considered, both with respect to pricing and synthesizing.
 If at time 0 we want to lock in a lending rate from time  $t$  to time  $t + s$ , we can create a rate forward synthetically by buying the underlying asset (the bond maturing at  $t + s$ ) and borrowing (shorting) the bond maturing at day  $t$ .